-volatility of the Bitcoin Price (as defined below).
+On a monthly basis, the Index rebalances its weighting of the Bitcoin Component and the Treasury Component utilizing a mathematically derived passive rules-based methodology that is based on the daily volatility of the Bitcoin Price (as defined below).
 The price of Bitcoin used to determine the weighting of the Bitcoin Component and the Treasury Component of the Index, as well as the value of Bitcoin held by the Trust, will be based on the Chicago Mercantile Exchange ("CME") CF Bitcoin Reference Rate ("CME CF BRR") (the "Bitcoin Reference Rate," and the price of Bitcoin based on the Bitcoin Reference Rate (the "Bitcoin Price")).

-On a monthly basis, following the calculation of the weighting of the components of the Index, the Trust will rebalance its holdings in Bitcoin and T-Bills in order to closely replicate the Index.
+Following the calculation of the weighting of the components of the Index, the Trust will rebalance its holdings in Bitcoin and T-Bills in order to closely replicate the Index.